vibhansa-msft/smriti/README.md

 #### Idle Detection:

-A time.Timer is used to detect prolonged periods of inactivity, triggering the shrinking mechanism.
+A time.Timer is used to detect prolonged periods of inactivity, triggering the shrinking mechanism every 1 minute.

 #### Graceful Shutdown: